 1.5.
 The list of the basic Powers of Attorney of the Company

-2. The shares and the shareholders of the Company including:
+2. Shares and the shareholders of the Company including:

 2.1.
 The basic transactions with the shares of the Company and data on change of the owners;